Labor Day weekend is almost upon us, marking the end of summer and the start of fall.

 September is a great month to try your hand at some mini golf courses.

-Enjoy the outdoors as the temperature starts to cool while partaking in some family-friendly competition.
+Enjoy the outdoors while partaking in some family-friendly competition.

-As much fun as it is in Pigeon Forge and Gatlinburg, you may want to escape the crowds and get outside.
+As much fun as the attractions are around Pigeon Forge and Gatlinburg, you may want to escape the crowds and get outside.

 There are great hiking options in the area, and it’s the perfect time to get outside the walls of your cabin.
 We suggest maybe checking out some local waterfalls, exploring trails, picnic areas and more in the Great Smoky Mountains.

 Also, Labor Day is always a great time to go tubing along the Little Pigeon River or go explore the rapids with whitewater rafting.
 Notably, it’s one of the last opportunities in the season to do so.

 Remember to pack accordingly.
-Temperatures are cooler in a higher elevation.
+Temperatures are cooler at higher elevations.

 Go see the sights that made the Great Smoky Mountains a tourist destination in the first place.

-You can stop and enjoy a meal by the rushing creek at the Chimneys picnic area on the Tennessee side, and you can get out of the car and stretch your legs at the Oconaluftee Visitor Center on the North Carolina side.
+You can stop and enjoy a meal by the rushing creek at the Chimneys Picnic Area on the Tennessee side, and you can get out of the car and stretch your legs at the Oconaluftee Visitor Center on the North Carolina side.
 The possibilities are vast in the Great Smoky Mountains National Park.

 With fall approaching, it’s the perfect season to visit the Apple Barn.

 While you’re there, you can also dine at the Applewood Farmhouse Restaurant or Grill.
-Here, you can enjoy several apple-themed treats, snacks, ice cream, apple butter and more.
+Then, you can enjoy several apple-themed treats, snacks, ice cream, apple butter and more.

 The Apple Barn is located in Sevierville, close to the Pigeon Forge border.